List of Pound Puppies characters: Other dogs

-Blue – A puppy whom Jerry adopted.
+Blue – a puppy whom Jerry adopted.
 When the Pound Puppies hear that Jerry runs away from home, Blue decides to go along with their plan in reverse psychology (often winking at the Pound Puppies that their plan is a success when Jerry's not looking).
-At the end of Kid in the Doghouse, Jerry is reunited with his parents and Blue finally has a home.
-Voiced by Nancy Linari.
+At the end of "Kid in the Doghouse", Jerry is reunited with his parents and Blue finally has a home.
+Jerry is voiced by Nancy Linari.

 Sir Digalot – Cooler's ancestor in Pound Puppies and the Legend of Big Paw.
 He was King Arthur's pet dog.
 While Arthur pulls Excalibur from the Stone, Digalot pulls the Bone from the Stone, enabling the ability of humans to communicate with animals with Puppy Power.
-Voiced by Brennan Howard.
+He is voiced by Brennan Howard.

-Sherlock Bones (Bloodhound) – An oddball detective hired by the Pound Puppies and Holly to search for the Pound Puppies' stolen items in In Pups We Trust.
-When he finds the belongings in Howler's doghouse, he and the other Pound Puppies think he is a thief.
-However, it is actually a family of raccoons who steal the items, meaning that Howler is not a crook.
+Sherlock Bones (Bloodhound) – an oddball detective hired by the Pound Puppies and Holly to search for the Pound Puppies' stolen items in "In Pups We Trust".
+When he finds the belongings in Howler's doghouse, he and the other Pound Puppies think he is a thief, but is actually a family of raccoons who steal the items, meaning that Howler is not a crook.
 He is later adopted by the building inspector after the inspector gives an award for Holly's clean pound.
-Voiced by Pat Fraley.
+He is voiced by Pat Fraley.

-Spudge – A homeless dog whom Howler befriends in In Pups We Trust.
-While looking for food, he and Howler encounter the villainous Captain Slaughter.
-Fortunately, Spudge and Howler are rescued by the Pound Puppies.
-Voiced by Brian Cummings.
+Spudge – a homeless dog whom Howler befriends in "In Pups We Trust".
+While looking for food, he and Howler encounter the villainous Captain Slaughter, but Spudge and Howler are rescued by the Pound Puppies.
+He is voiced by Brian Cummings.

-The Crushers – A group of tough dogs whom Bright Eyes meets in The Bright Eyes Mob.
+The Crushers – a group of tough dogs whom Bright Eyes meets in "The Bright Eyes Mob".
 The group consists of Toots (the leader), Princefeld, a muscle-bound dog wearing a biker helmet and a white T-shirt with a picture of his mother on it, a short dog who wears a derby and a red T-shirt, and another small dog who wears a purple jacket.
 They trick Bright Eyes into stealing Mr. Bruno's weenies and some squeaky toys.
 However, they give up their life of crime when they are adopted by Mrs. Vanderspiff.
 The muscle-bound dog is voiced by Brian Cummings (uncredited).

-Arnold and Archie – Twin puppies who Violet and the others met in the Pound Puppies Coloring Book exclusive story "A Haunted House Adventure".
+Arnold and Archie – twin puppies who Violet and the others met in the Pound Puppies Coloring Book exclusive story "A Haunted House Adventure".
 Their mother has been missing for 2 days and the twins get lost while in the Haunted House.
 After being rescued by the Pound Puppies, Arnold and Archie are reunited with their mother at the pound, who explains that she gets stuck in a drainpipe and is rescued by Nabbit.

-Muffy – A girl dog whom Howler bids goodbye before she is adopted in The Captains and the Cats.
-Muffy usually ends her sentences with "Really, I am."
-She is inspired by Katharine Hepburn.
-Voiced by Ruth Buzzi.
+Muffy – a girl dog whom Howler bids goodbye before she is adopted in "The Captains and the Cats".
+Muffy usually ends her sentences with "Really, I am".
+She is inspired by Katharine Hepburn and voiced by Ruth Buzzi.